xenakas/tsls_acemoglu/README.md

-# acemoglu

-The Colonial Origins of Comparative Development:
+# The Colonial Origins of Comparative Development:
 An Empirical Investigation

 By DARON ACEMOGLU, SIMON JOHNSON, AND JAMES A. ROBINSON*